Effective Communication Study

 Cocaine replaced amphetamines as the stimulant of choice in the 1970s.

-Like amphetamines, small amounts of cocaine increase alertness, euphoria, blood pressure and pulse, and causes insomnia and loss of appetite.
+Like amphetamines, small amounts of cocaine increase alertness, euphoria, blood pressure and pulse, and cause insomnia and loss of appetite.
 The effects of cocaine are short-lived.

-Many thought that cocaine was not addictive, but we know that this is not the case.
-Cocaine dependence develops slowly and typically, people only find that they have a growing inability to resist taking more.
+Many once thought that cocaine was not addictive, but we now know this is not the case.
+Cocaine dependence develops slowly, and typically, people find they have a growing inability to resist taking more.

-Few short-term negative effects are noticed initially, but with continued use sleep is disrupted, higher doses are required, and paranoia and other symptoms set it.
+Few short-term negative effects are noticed initially, but with continued use, sleep is disrupted, higher doses are required, and paranoia and other symptoms set in.

 Cocaine abusers go through patterns of tolerance and withdrawal comparable to abusers of other psychoactive substances.

 The word opiate refers to the natural chemical in the opium poppy that has a narcotic effect (i.e., relieve pain and induce sleep).
-The broader term
+Opioids is the broader term, referring to a family of substances that include natural opiates, synthetic variations (e.g., methadone, pethidine), and comparable substances that occur naturally in the brain (e.g., enkephalins, beta-endorphins, and dynorphins).

 Opiates induce euphoria, drowsiness, and slowed breathing.
 High doses can lead to death if respiration is completely depressed.
 Opiates are also analgesics (i.e., substances that help relieve pain such as morphine).